Harushigure/codes_all_multimodal_learning/README.md

+A pipeline for quantitative analysis of multimodal learning in cuttlefish camouflage based on computer vision

 The overall workflow follows the sequence: video preprocessing and image data extraction → semantic segmentation dataset creation → UNet model training to obtain masks → data pipeline operations.

 The experimental processing is divided into 6 groups: